R-03

 Plain Language

-Beginning in 2027, operators must submit an annual report to the Office of Suicide Prevention by March 1 covering: protocol descriptions for self-harm/suicidal ideation prevention and minor sexually explicit content prevention, the number of crisis referral notifications issued, details on evidence-based detection methods used, and all user complaints filed along with review results and follow-up actions.
+Beginning March 1, 2027, operators must annually report to the Office of Suicide Prevention: descriptions of the self-harm/suicide and sexually explicit content protocols (subsections B and C), the number of crisis referral notifications issued, details about the evidence-based detection methods used, and all complaints filed under the complaint system including review results and follow-up actions.
 Reports must not contain any personal identifying information about users.
-Because reporting begins March 1, 2027 and covers the preceding period, operators need to begin tracking metrics from the law's effective date of October 1, 2026.
+Because reports cover the preceding calendar year and the law takes effect October 1, 2026, operators need to begin tracking metrics from that effective date.

 Pending 2026-10-01